ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The N\_S may be either:

 * The challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).
+* If the Publisher Client used a symmetric proof-of-possession key in the DTLS handshake {{I-D.ietf-ace-dtls-authorize}},  then it is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
+Specifically, N_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app" defined in {{tls_exporter}} of this document.
 * If the Join Request is a retry in response to an error response from the KDC, which included the 'kdcchallenge' parameter, N_S MUST be this new challenge parameter.